jappeace/methods-homework/cogniveProcessing/assignmentanwsers.md

 This technique is called backbuffering.
 Its used to prevent flickering of the screen.
-If you don't do it a part of the image is sometimes rendered while its already shown causing part of the screen to be empty which causes a small flikering.
+If you don't do it a part of the image is sometimes rendered while its already shown causing part of the screen to be empty which causes a small flickering.
 I know because I've written games that used to suffer this problem.

 # A simple experiment
-## What will be the percentage correct of our treshold?
+## What will be the percentage correct of our threshold?

 33.3% because we use 3-1 staircase?

-##What values can get a vertical orentation
+##What values can get a vertical orientation
 180,0

-##What does the abreviation ISI mean?
+##What does the abbreviation ISI mean?
-In Seconds Inteval
+In Seconds Interval

 ##Why do you need a fixation cross?
 To make sure the subject looks at the right location?